ColleSerre/SchoolArchives/Histoire/American Civil War/The Effects of the Civil War.md

 ### Plessy v Ferguson 1892

 This made segregation legal & constitutional.
 Homer Plessy was jailed for sitting in the "White" car of the East Louisiana Railroad.
 Argued the 14th Amendment had been violated.

+### Jim Crow laws (see [3ème documents](https://docs.google.com/document/d/1nc3PRW92M2lRcarad2j15Nm3Ab-QHIrLJlUYNasjNwQ/edit)

+Interracial marriage was forbidden (link to Nuremberg laws of Nazis ?)

+Lynching was common in the South (hanging black people by a mob if suspected of committing a crime, **no justice involved**)

+## OPLV analysis

+Origins, Purpose, Limitations, Value